Multiple System Atrophy (MSA)

 Constipation: A high-fiber diet and stool softeners can be used; for refractory cases, enemas may be necessary.

-Erectile dysfunction: Drugs such as sildenafil 50 mg po prn or tadalafil 2.5 to 5 mg once/day and various physical means can be used.
+Erectile dysfunction: Drugs such as sildenafil 50 mg orally as needed or tadalafil 2.5 to 5 mg once a day and various physical means can be used.

 Multiple system atrophy can include parkinsonian symptoms, cerebellar abnormalities, and autonomic insufficiency in various degrees of severity.

-Diagnose this disorder based on clinical, autonomic, and MRI findings, but consider Parkinson disease, Lewy body dementia, pure autonomic failure, autonomic neuropathies, progressive supranuclear palsy, multiple cerebral infarcts, and drug-induced parkinsonism, which can all cause similar symptoms.
+Diagnose this disorder based on clinical, autonomic, and MRI findings, but consider Parkinson disease, dementia with Lewy bodies, pure autonomic failure, autonomic neuropathies, progressive supranuclear palsy, multiple cerebral infarcts, and drug-induced parkinsonism, which can all cause similar symptoms.

 Use treatments specific for the symptoms present.